sqali/sqali/README.md

 ## Introduction

 I am currently working at TCS as an Oracle PPM Analyst and aspire to transition into the exciting field of deep learning.
 I have a keen interest in machine learning, deep learning.
-Currently, I am focused on building a strong foundation in the fundamentals of data science.
+Currently, I am focused on building a strong foundation in the fundamentals of data science

 ## 💼 Work Experience